 Our views on Reduced-Risk Product regulation

-Governments and regulators should avoid restrictive regulation which suppresses innovation and/or prevents adult consumers from selecting these products.
+Governments and regulators should avoid restrictive regulation which suppresses innovation and/or prevents adult consumers from being able to make an informed choice of whether or not to try these products.

 Latest regulatory developments

-U.S. – Premarket tobacco product applications (PMTA) deadline advanced
+U.S. – Premarket tobacco product applications (PMTA): the September deadline

-In August 2019, Logic Technology Development LLC (a subsidiary of the JT Group) submitted PMTAs for a number of products in its e-cigarette and tobacco vapor line-up.
+In August 2019, Logic Technology Development LLC (a subsidiary of the JT Group) submitted PMTAs for a number of products in its e-cigarette and tobacco vapor portfolio.
+In 2022, Logic received PMTA marketing orders for the Logic Pro, Power and Vapeleaf devices, as well as our tobacco flavored capsules from the FDA.
+Read more on products & services (RRP).

-U.K. – Public Health England continues to see strong risk-reduction potential in e-cigarettes
+U.K. – Public Health England reiterates the strong risk-reduction potential in e-cigarettes

 Read more from Public Health England